Aaron Judge: 2023

-On September 2, Judge hit his 250th career home run (30th of the season) in a game against the Houston Astros.
-The 426-foot solo smash came off Astros ace Justin Verlander in the fifth inning.
+On September 2, Judge hit his 250th career home run (30th of the season) off of Astros ace Justin Verlander in the fifth inning.
 It was his 810th career game, setting a new record as the fastest player to reach 250 home runs in MLB history, passing marks previously set by Ryan Howard (855 games) and Ralph Kiner (871 games).

 Despite missing 56 games, Judge hit 37 home runs in 2023, putting him on a 55 home run pace had he played a full season.
-He slashed .267/.406/.613, from 106 games, his second consecutive year with an on-base plus slugging percentage over 1.000 and his third overall.
-He registered 98 hits, 16 doubles, 75 RBI, 88 walks, 9 intentional walks, and 3 stolen bases (caught stealing once).
+He slashed .267/.406/.613, from 106 games, his second consecutive year with an OPS over 1.000 and his third overall.
+He had 98 hits, 16 doubles, 75 RBI, 88 walks, 9 intentional walks, and 3 stolen bases (caught stealing once).
 The Yankees finished the regular season in fourth place in the AL East and missed the playoffs for the first time since 2016.

 Judge received the Roberto Clemente Award before Game 3 of the World Series.
 The award acknowledged his exemplary character and charity work promoting responsible youth and civic citizenship in New York and California through his ALL RISE Foundation.
-Judge was also selected to the All-MLB Team for the third successive year, this time to the Second Team.
+Judge was also selected to the All-MLB Team for the third successive year, this time to the second team.
 He finished 15th in AL MVP voting.

-As captain, Judge appeared to take a more hands-on approach towards the Yankees organization, having conversations with Hal Steinbrenner about the team direction and potential changes following the Yankees missing the postseason.
+As captain, Judge appeared to take a more hands-on approach towards the Yankees organization, having conversations with Steinbrenner about the team direction and potential changes following the Yankees missing the postseason.